 With these measurements, you can calculate that each step will require 2 tiles.
 Multiply this by the number of steps (18) and it equals 36 tiles.
 Add the steps needed for the landing (4) and you have 40 tiles.
 Add about 2 tiles for cutting mistakes etc. You have 42 tiles.

 To work out how many square meters, multiply 42 (tiles) X 0.6 X 0.6 (the size of the tile in meters).
 This equals 15.12 square meters (referred to as /m2).
 You need to take 38 tiles for the edging plus the two for spares or mistakes.
 So take 40 to the tile polishers and rounders.
-The cost on rounding will be approximately $1152 plus the tiles of course and rounding and grooving cost approximately $1200.

 One thing that many forget is under the stairs.
 Many have a really good idea of using the void under the steps for storage.
 If you do, make sure you allow tiles to tile under this area.
 It makes it look better if you leave the door open and makes it easier to clean.